 Regardless of where they begin, coding exposes kids to numerous life long skills such as creativity, problem solving, project management, and more, that can help them get ahead in all their future endeavors.

 In this post, we'll reveal why so many people believe coding for kids and teens is critical.
 We'll start by explaining what is coding for kids, and how to talk to a child about it, before we move on to discuss the best ways to get kids started.
 We've even included some free coding classes for kids to make your adventure easy.
+Plus, check out fun summer coding camps for enrichment all year round.

 What is coding for kids and how does it work?